YouthWorker Journal Writer Guidelines

 Greetings from the YouthWorker Journal editorial team—

 YouthWorker Journal has been the leading resource for thousands of youth workers for more than two decades.
 Through the years, we have published many of the field's leading voices.
 We also have worked with and nurtured unpublished writers, some of whom are still writing articles and/or books and other material today.

-If you have an article that our readers need to read and you can write it for us in a clear and compelling style, we want to hear from you.
+If you have an article that our readers need to read and are able to write it for us in a clear and compelling style, we want to hear from you.
 However, we'd also like you to check out our themes.
 If you want to hear from us, you need to follow these guidelines.
-If you've never read the Journal, you can order a copy now.1) Why We Exist
+If you've never read the Journal, order a copy now.1) Why We Exist

 We serve thousands of committed men and women who work in a variety of church, parachurch and other ministry settings around the world and are devoted to helping young people know, love and serve Jesus Christ.
 Everything we publish is designed to help youth workers be more effective in fulfilling this important calling.
 When you contact us, clearly explain how your proposed article or contribution will help fulfill this mission.2) Print and WebYouthWorker Journal

-publishes print and digital versions, as well as provides online content.
+is published in print, digital and online formats.
 It's easier to get published online, which is updated regularly and has unlimited space.
-We currently do not pay writers for web-only content.
+We currently do not pay writers for online-only content.
 When you submit material to us, please specify your intention for the piece (that is, if your expectation is to be published in the print journal or solely online).
 Click here for more information about compensation to writers